 Unlike the other gravel bike shorts I’ve reviewed in this post, there’s only one leg pocket, a 6″ deep, 4″ wide (150mm x 100mm) front mesh one on your left leg.

 But also unlike the other gravel shorts, the Supergiara’s two rear pockets open just above your derriere whereas the other start a bit or well above your waist.

-This makes them easy to get to, especially for those like me that have never seemed to fully recover my range of motion after shoulder injuries.
+This makes them easy to get to, especially for those like me that have never seemed to recover my range of motion after shoulder injuries fully.
 While these rear pockets are on the smaller side (about 4″ x 4″/100mm x 110mm), I use them as much as and in a way similar to the leg pocket.

-If I’m on an aero road or gravel mission, I keep the side pocket empty and use the rear pockets for access to my in-ride nutrition.
+If I’m on an aero road or gravel mission, I keep the side pocket empty and use the rear pockets to access my in-ride nutrition.
 At the speeds I go, it probably doesn’t matter much, but hey, I can always imagine.

-The jersey has a taller than normal 8”/200mm center pocket easily suitable for an extra tire, spare tube, or pump.
+The jersey has a taller-than-normal 8”/200mm center pocket that is easily suitable for an extra tire, spare tube, or pump.
 It also sports two 6”/150mm tall and wide side pockets, one with an additional zippered pocket on top of it.
 So again, a lot of room here for a long outing.